cedalion.io package

 Parameters:

-• fname (str) – Path to the output file.
+• fname – Path to the output JSON file.

-• crs (str) – Coordinate system of the landmarks.
+• crs – Coordinate reference system name to embed in the file.

 cedalion.io.probe_geometry.read_digpts(fname: str, units: str = 'mm') DataArray[source]